 - Regularly updating all software and devices with the latest security patches

 - Staying aware of what type of traffic passes through the network and taking steps to protect sensitive information

 - Using a VPN when connecting to public Wi-Fi networks

 - Continuously monitoring the network for unusual activity

 Learn How to Prevent Cyberattacks as a Cybersecurity Professional

 Sniffing techniques present serious threats to both individuals and organizations.
 By understanding what sniffing is and how it works, however, you can take steps to prevent these attacks.

-If you’re interested in learning more about how to protect organizations from security risks like sniffing attacks, consider one of EC-Council’s cybersecurity certification programs, which are designed to help you build the skills you need to defend systems and networks against various types of threats.
+If you’re interested in learning more about how to protect organizations from security risks like sniffing attacks, consider one of EC-Council’s cybersecurity certification programs which are some of the best ethical hacking courses, and are designed to help you build the skills you need to defend systems and networks against various types of threats.